 High Employee Turnover

-2. Negative Reviews
+1. Negative Reviews

-3. Limited Staffing
+2. Limited Staffing

-4. Long Response Times
+3. Long Response Times

-5. Restricted Visiting Services
+4. Restricted Visiting Services

-Nursing home residents have the right to have visitors during normal business hours.
+Nursing home residents have the right to have visitors during regular business hours.
 Suppose a nursing home or other long-term care facility restricts a resident’s visiting hours or a family is denied visitation or access to their loved one.
 In that case, there is a considerable chance the nursing home is attempting to hide poor conditions or care practices.

-6. Staff Speaks Negatively About Facility Residents
+5. Staff Speaks Negatively About Facility Residents

-If you overhear staff members speaking negatively about the facility’s residents, it likely indicates a lack of respect and commitment to the residents’ health and well-being.
+If you overhear staff members speaking negatively about the facility’s residents, it likely indicates a lack of respect and commitment to their health and well-being.
 If an employee is witnessed speaking down to residents, it may also be a sign that residents may be at risk of experiencing mental or verbal abuse at the hands of their caretakers.

-7. Unclean or Unsanitary Conditions
+6. Unclean Or Unsanitary Conditions

-8. Poor Hygiene
+7. Poor Hygiene

-9. Poor Communication with Family Members
+8. Poor Communication With Family Members

-9. Injured or Unresponsive Residents
+9. Injured Or Unresponsive Residents

 Injured residents can indicate the presence of unsafe living conditions, caregiver neglect, or may even be a sign of physical abuse.
 Additionally, if many residents appear to be unresponsive, it may show that the facility is administering antipsychotic or other medications to sedate or otherwise control residents.
 Drugging a resident is often used as a substitute for providing sufficient care.